Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Stay Left at Metal Sculpture in Roundabout, in La Coruña on day one of the La Coruña Arm of the Camino InglésStay Left at Metal Sculpture in Roundabout

 Walk on the Monelos avenue, until the next large roundabout, below, where you are directed to walk to the left.
-Continue on the Avenida de Monelos for the next 3/4 kilometer.
+There are several supermarkets along this section, if you need to supply your pack.

 Stay Left on the Avenida de Monelos at Roundabout, in La Coruña on day one of the La Coruña Arm of the Camino InglésStay Left on the Avenida de Monelos at Roundabout